CodePushNext/react-native-code-push/Examples/CodePushExpoDemoApp/README.md

 ## Step 7: Open the app on your device

+Close/kill the app, and reopen the app.
 When the app is opened, it will show that there is an update you can install